-There are only a handful of countries which have established pathways for US physicians to get licensed.
-Australia, New Zealand, Canada, Pacific Islands, Singapore and Caribbean are the countries where it’s fairly straightforward to get licensed as a physician.
-DO’s (osteopaths), have established pathways of practicing medicine in Australia and New Zealand.
+There are only a handful of countries that have established pathways for US physicians to get licensed.
+Australia, New Zealand, Canada, Pacific Islands, Singapore, and the Caribbean are the countries where it’s fairly straightforward to get licensed as a physician.
+DOs (osteopaths) have established pathways for practicing medicine in Australia and New Zealand.

 The Rest Of The World

 How about Europe and other countries?
 I’ve searched through various country medical board websites and it appears that they are willing to make exceptions.
 It helps if you are from a well-known medical school.
 It helps if you are in a specialty that’s highly desired (it differs from country to country).

 You definitely would have to have a basic understanding of their language, so you must pass a language test, that’s for certain.
 After that, you may be allowed to practice without taking an exam or you may have to take your specialty’s board equivalent exam.

 However, as a general rule, you cannot practice with your US medical license in most countries and unless you sit for their licensing exams and board exams, you won’t be allowed to work.

 Finances In The US

 Legally, it’s important to figure out how many days you can spend away from the United States to no longer be considered a resident.
 I couldn’t get a clear answer (it’s like a fucking calculus equation with the IRS) so I encourage you to research that.
 And if you live in California or New York, be prepared to prove to them that you no longer live there as an expat.
 They notoriously will go after anyone with the previous residency in their State.